 In December 2023, our board of directors approved various actions designed to streamline our operations and reduce our expenses.
 These included prioritizing, delaying or eliminating certain development activities and reducing headcount by laying-off four employees.
 This lowered our headcount to 11 employees at December 31, 2023, compared to 19 at December 31, 2022.
-At June 30, 2024, our headcount was 9 employees.
-The main focus of our operations in 2024 and 2025 will be on conducting our Phase 1 clinical trial with TTX-MC138.
+At September 30, 2024, our headcount was 8 employees.
+The main focus of our operations for 2024 and 2025 continues to be on conducting our Phase 1 clinical trial with TTX-MC138.

 As part of the restructuring, Michael Dudley, our then President, Chief Executive Officer and Director, resigned his positions with us effective January 13, 2024.
-Also in connection with the restructuring, Thomas A. Fitzgerald, our Chief Financial Officer and Director, was appointed by our board of directors to the position of President and Interim Chief Executive Officer, effective January 13, 2024.
-Mr. Fitzgerald will continue to serve as our Principal Financial and Accounting Officer.
+Also in connection with the restructuring, our board of directors appointed Thomas A. Fitzgerald, our Chief Financial Officer and Director, to the position of Interim Chief Executive Officer, effective January 13, 2024.
+Mr. Fitzgerald continues to serve as our Principal Financial and Accounting Officer.
 Dr. Zdravka Medarova was appointed Chief Scientific Officer.
-Additionally, Dr. Philippe Calais, our Chairman of the Board of Directors, assumed additional responsibilites.
+Dr. Philippe Calais, our Chairman of the Board of Directors, assumed additional responsibilites.
 In March 2024, we appointed Daniel Vlock, M.D., as our Chief Medical Officer.